zouantchaw/rails-create-action-readme-onl01-seng-ft-032320/README.md

 => true
 ```

-As you can see, the `save` method generates a SQL script that inserts a new record into the database, passing each of the `Post` object's attributes into the statement.
+As you can see, the `save` method generates a SQL script that inserts a new record into the database.
+Each of the `Post` object's attributes is passed into the SQL statement, and the method returns `true` upon a successful save.
 At a high level, this is what the `create` method in our `PostsController` will be doing.

 Open up the `posts_controller.rb` file.
 Let's do a few things to replicate the behavior we had in the console: